 Minimal camouflage coverage

 As we descend into our top countdown, we’re going to run into a few irregularities that aren’t on the first-tier models.
-Kicking off the second-tier batch, the Lone Wolf hand climbing stand comes with a few flaws, such as a rough time setting it up (which is a common issue with hand climbing stands), and a difficult time climbing it once it’s been set if you’re not in good shape.
+Kicking off the second-tier batch, the Lone Wolf Hand Climbing Stand comes with a few flaws, such as a rough time setting it up (which is a common issue with hand climbing stands), and a difficult time climbing it once it’s been set if you’re not in good shape.
 It’s rated for up to 350lbs of weight capacity, holding you comfortably with padded foam cushioning.
 You also get an all-inclusive six-point fall arrest system, capitalizing on every potential pressure point to give you maximum traction against the tree of your choosing.
-A median-priced hunting tree stand, lightweight enough to carry on your back with no issue, albeit with a few downsides.
+A median-priced hunting tree stand, li0ghtweight enough to carry on your back with no issue, albeit with a few downsides.
 Be sure to also check out our list of the best hunting blinds for more great items like this.

 Product weighs 17.5lbs; lightweight enough for solo travel

 3D camo platform helps reduce risk of falling

 Rated for 350lbs of weight capacity

 Six-point fall arrest system